Zhang Zai

 Zhang Zai (張載 (张载, Zhāng Zài, Chang Tsai)) (1020–1077) was a Chinese philosopher and politician.
-He is most known for laying out four ontological goals for intellectuals: to build up the manifestations of Heaven and Earth's spirit, to build up good life for the populace, to develop past sages' endangered scholarship, and to open up eternal peace.
+He is best known for laying out four ontological goals for intellectuals: to build up the manifestations of Heaven and Earth's spirit, to build up good life for the populace, to develop past sages' endangered scholarship, and to open up eternal peace.

 Life and work

-Zhang Zai was born in 1020 CE in Hengqu, province of Shaanxi.
-In his childhood he showed interest in military affairs, but began to study the Confucian texts.
+Zhang Zai was born in 1020 CE in Hengqu, in the province of Shaanxi.
+During his childhood he showed an interest in military affairs, but began to study the Confucian texts.
 Like many Song philosophers, Zhang was initially frustrated with Confucian thought and studied Buddhism along with Daoism for a number of years.
-But, he decided that "The Way" could not be found in Buddhism or Daoism and resorted back to Confucian texts.
+But he decided that "The Way" could not be found in Buddhism or Daoism and returned back to Confucian texts.
 His exploration of diverse religious thought had a major impact on his own ideals.
-In 1056 CE Zhang lectured on the Classic of Changes, which would be known as one of his most memorable works.
-It is suspected that around this time Zhang had first met the Cheng brothers.
+In 1056 CE Zhang lectured on the Classic of Changes, which is one of his most best known works.
+It is possible that around this time Zhang first met the Cheng brothers.
 After passing the highest level of the civil service examinations, he held several minor government posts.